jvparidon/literacy-visual-illusions/README.md

 The various `.pdf` files contain figures as included in the manuscript.

 For questions about the statistical analysis, you can contact Jeroen van Paridon (vanparidon@wisc.edu)
-For other questions about the manuscript, you can contact the corresponding author, Falk Huettig (falk.huettig@mpi.nl)

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]